Latest from HRi

 Meaker vs Cyxtera Technology UK Ltd (CTUK)

 This employment tribunal case highlights the significance of clear communication when handling terminations.
 Mr Meaker, a manual worker at Cyxtera Technology UK Ltd (CTUK), faced termination due to back injuries.
 A letter sent by CTUK on February 5, 2020, confirmed the termination without prejudice, offering an ex-gratia payment conditional on Mr Meaker signing a settlement agreement.
-Mr Meaker didn’t sign a settlement agreement, and a payment in lieu of notice was made on February 14, 2020.
+Mr Meaker did not sign a settlement agreement, and a payment in lieu of notice was made on February 14, 2020.
 Mr Meaker presented a claim for unfair dismissal.
 The tribunal initially ruled his unfair dismissal claim out of time, stating termination on February 7, which Mr Meaker appealed.
 The EAT upheld this decision, emphasising the need for clarity in termination communications.
 The case highlights the importance of explicit language in termination conditions.
 It is also good practice to keep own and without prejudice communications separately to avoid confusion.
 This employment tribunal case provides an important reminder about time limits in unfair dismissal and breach of contract claims.
 The claimant must submit the claim within three months less a day of the alleged termination.

 IBM inactive employee claimed he was the victim of disability discrimination